Studying your Master of Finance degree at Cambridge Judge Business School, you’ll find yourself in a beautiful, exciting and dynamic city.

 Thirty minutes from London Stansted and 90 minutes from London Heathrow.

 - A heritage in finance

 The University of Cambridge has a strong heritage in finance and its parent disciplines.

 With investment banks, hedge funds, private equity firms and consultancies.
 Cambridge provides many networking opportunities.

-- Thriving Cambridge nightlife
+- Thriving Cambridge social life

 Many restaurants, music venues, cinemas, galleries, and museums.
-There are many exciting bars and nightclubs in Cambridge.

 - Many sporting activities